AnniHuo/GEOG0125/README.md

 ## MODULE NAME: Advanced Topics in Social and Geographic Data Science

 This is the project about:
-Analyses on land use classification and fast-food outlets distribution in London
+Analyses on land use classification